rajendarmuddasani/Regression_Auto_Remediation/USER_GUIDE.md

 **Q: Can I see model learning progress?**
 A: Yes, the Analytics tab includes model performance metrics and learning curves.

+### Setup & Installation Questions

+**Q: Is requirements.txt enough to set up the system on a new laptop?**
+A: No, requirements.txt only contains Python dependencies.
+For a complete setup you need:
+- Python virtual environment + pip install -r requirements.txt
+- Node.js dependencies: cd web_dashboard && npm install
+- Environment configuration: Create .env file with database credentials
+- Start both servers: Backend (port 8000) and Frontend (port 3000) Use ./quick_setup.sh for automated installation or follow the manual setup guide.

+**Q: What are the system prerequisites for installation?**
+A: You need Python 3.9+, Node.js 16+, Git, and optionally Oracle Client for database connectivity.
+The quick_setup.sh script will check all prerequisites automatically.

 ---